bhctest123/soberlivingappcom-new/src/content/blog/how-to-open-a-sober-living-home-in-ohio.md

 ---
-title: "Sober Living App - How to Open a Sober Living Home in Ohio"
+title: 'How to Open a Sober Living Home in Ohio'
 description: "Learn how to open a sober living home in Ohio (OH).
 Guide covers key steps, requirements & considerations (Oct 2021)."
 date: 2021-10-12
 author: "Ben Weiss"